RichM3/hangout/Z_project_bug_log.md

 19) installing the css-loader and style-loader so that the AirBnB calendar appears with styling in a user readable format was a new twist.

+20) Passing values to sibling components:
+-- required passing a callback to child component
+-- assigning that callback value to state
+-- using that state value as a property to other child component